nicehash/NiceHashMiner/src/Miners/Readme.md

 Each plugin must have its Plugin file.
 In our case this is [ExamplePlugin](Example/ExamplePlugin.cs).
 Miner plugins also have Miner file.
 Example of this file is [ExampleMiner](Example/ExampleMiner.cs).
 These two files are backbone for any Miner Plugin, while Background Service Plugins need only Plugin file to operate correctly (see [EthlargementPill](Ethlargement/EthlargementPlugin.cs) plugin for example).

+# <a name="toolkit"></a> What is MinerPluginToolkitV1 used for?

+So along the way you stumbled across [MinerPluginToolkitV1](MinerPluginToolkitV1).
+But what is its addition to MinerPlugin you would ask.
+Miner plugin can be written completely without any use of MinerPluginToolkitV1, but there is a handfull of additional functionalities in it that using it is recommended.
+MinerPluginToolkitV1 allows developer to use Configs, Extra Launch Parameters, different interfaces and a lot of helper classes.
+It is also home to MinerBase, supporting all basic actions like Start/Stop mining, Start benchmarking, get data from API, create command line, etc.